mendez-luisjose/Sign-Language-Detection-Model-with-TensorFlow-Keras-OpenCV-and-Mediapipe/README.md

 The code to collect any Sign Language Letter Image of the Hand is the `data_collection.ipynb` file and the code of the Model is in the `sign_language_model.ipynb` file.

 ## Check-it out
-- Sign Language Detection ModelPreview: https://www.youtube.com/watch?v=pqRB8yQv9lk
+- Sign Language Detection Model Preview: https://www.youtube.com/watch?v=pqRB8yQv9lk